muratk5n/thirdwave/en/README.md

 ---

-Some renewable sources can be better than others in material usage.

 CSP (Concentrated Solar Power) plants do not require rare earth materials.
 All you need is glass and steel to make mirrors which is known tech and resources for it are abundant.
 Efficiency at 30% equals